MirceaKitsune/python_raytracer/README.md

   - function: Material function to call when a ray hits this material, use material_default unless you want a custom shader.
   - albedo: The color of this material in hex format, eg: `#ff7f00`.
   - roughness: This amount of random roughness is added to the ray velocity when reflected or refracted.
-  - translucency: Chance that a ray will pass through this voxel instead of being bounced back, probabilistically simulates transparency.
-Can be used to create volumetric fog, this is costly and should be done in small areas.
+Blurs reflections, if `translucency` is enabled this blur rays passing through.
+  - metalicity: Controls the amount of color and energy absorption on the ray.
+0 acts as a perfect solid and stops color absorption while halving energy absorption...
+1 is a perfect mirror and leaves both unchanged.
+For plastic use 0, for metal use 0.5, for a mirror use 1.
+  - ior: Amount by which light rays will be reflected by the surface or pass through it.
+Note that this isn't an accurate IOR value and only named that way for familiarity, this is a multiplier for how much the ray is reflected or passes through.
+If the material represents an opaque surface it should be 1 for accurate ray bounces, can be slightly lowered to simulate anisotropy... a value close to 0.5 can be used to send rays inward and encourage subsurface scattering... if transparent it should be well below 0.5 to send light rays through, use a low value to simulate IOR or 0 to leave ray velocity unchanged.
+  - density: Transparency level of this material.
+Values below 1 should be accompanies by an `ior` lower than 0.5 for it to act like a transparent surface.
+1 is completely solid, lower slightly to allow some subsurface scattering... can be used to create volumetric fog with an `ior` of 0, this may be costly and reduce ray distance thus should be done sparingly.
+  - energy: Amount of surface energy.
+0 for normal surfaces, above 0 for surfaces that emit light.
   - group: Builtin material property representing a group other materials should interact with.
 Voxels will only treat neighbors with the same value as solid when calculating surface normals.
   - normals: Builtin material property set by objects when updating voxels, does not need to be included in the material definition.
 Represents the directions in which this voxel contains open spaces, used to determine face direction for reflecting rays.
 Neighbor order is `-x +x -y +y -z +z`.